 - 9. If a pitcher hits 4 batters during a game or 3 batters in an inning, he must be removed from the mound for the remainder of the game. - 10.
 Balks: The purpose of the balk rule is to prevent the pitcher from deliberately deceiving the base runner.
-The umpire will give each team one warning regarding balks; thereafter, balks will be called.
-Balks will be called on the pitcher but not on the catcher.
-Balks will be called if there is a runner or runners on base and the pitcher, while touching the rubber 1) makes any motion naturally associated with his pitch and then attempts to pick off a runner without properly disengaging the rubber, 2) fakes a throw to first base, 3) throws or fakes a throw to an unoccupied base, 4) unnaturally stops in his motion and does not complete the throw to the plate, 5) is astride, near or on the rubber without the ball or 6) moves toward any base without properly disengaging the rubber.
-Also, the pitcher must have foot contact with the rubber from the commencement of his motion until the ball is pitched or else balk will be called. - 11.
-Pick off plays: All base runners may advance one base at their own risk only after the ball has been thrown to a base by the pitcher or catcher.
+Major league rules regarding balks will apply except balks will not be called on the catcher.
+During the jamboree and the first three weeks of regular season games, umpires will be instructed to issue a team warning for a balk.
+All balks called thereafter will result in all runners advancing one base.
+Starting with the fourth week of regular season games and during the playoffs, no warning will be issued. - 11.
+Pick off plays: All base runners may advance at their own risk.
 Time may be added to the game if the pick off play is used with a deliberate unsportsmanlike intent (umpire's judgment) to delay the game.